Distribution free MMD tests for model selection with estimated parameters: Non-degenerate MMD-based tests for model selection

 \section{Non-degenerate MMD-based tests for model selection}

-At this stage, a reader may wonder why our model specification test is not solely based on the test statistic $\hmmd(P_\an,P)$, which is an estimate of $\hmmd(P_\as,P)$ and whose asymptotic law has been obtained in \cite{grettonkernelmethodtwosampleproblem}.
-To illustrate the technical difficulties in working with $\hmmd(P_\an,P)$, assume that the estimator $\an$ of $\as$ is obtained from the sample drawn under $P$, which is the natural setup when $P_\an$ is a model for $P$.
-Then, any sample from $P_\an$ is inherently dependent due to the common $\an$ and it is not independent from the initial sample under $P$.
+At this stage, a reader may wonder why our model specification test will not be based solely on the test statistic $\hmmd(P_\an,P)$, which is an estimate of $\hmmd(P_\as,P)$ whose asymptotic law has been investigated in \cite{grettonkernelmethodtwosampleproblem}.
+To illustrate the technical difficulties in working with $\hmmd(P_\an,P)$, assume that the estimator $\an$ of a value $\as$ is obtained from the sample drawn under $P$, which is the natural setup when $P_\an$ is a model for $P$.
+Then, any sample from $P_\an$ is inherently dependent due to the common $\an$ and it is not independent of the initial sample from $P$.
 Note that \cite{grettonkernelmethodtwosampleproblem} requires i.i.d.\ samples from $P_\an$ to compute $\hmmd(P_\an,P)$, which is problematic.
 This issue has first been noticed, but not further investigated, by \cite{lloyd2015statistical}.
 However, since the dependence between the samples from $P_\an$ and $P$ deteriorates with increasing $n$, one might hope that $n\hmmd(P_\an,P)$ has the same asymptotic law as $n\hmmd(P_\as,P)$.
 Unfortunately, the following example illustrates that this is not the case.
 Furthermore, it shows that the asymptotic distribution of $n\hmmd(P_\an,P)$ is significantly more complicated than the asymptotic distribution of $n\hmmd(P_\as,P)$.
-Therefore, we later introduce novel distribution free test statistics when conducting model specification and/or comparison tests based on MMD.
+Therefore, we later introduce novel distribution free test statistics when conducting model specification or comparison tests based on the MMD.